 All students need good nutrition in order to learn.
 Students in temporary housing are always eligible to receive free meals.
 This is called "Categorical Eligibility."
-Click the links below to learn more about free meals.

-Laws and Guidance
+Laws & Guidance

 This June 2014 memo (USDA Memo SP 51-2014) explains that the date of eligibility for free school meal or milk benefits for students in temporary housing can be the date on which documentation of eligibility is received.
 It also clarifies that LEAs may refund any money paid by the student or forgive any debt for meals or milk, starting from the free meal eligibility effective date through the date the direct certification is actually implemented at the school.

-This guidance memo from the United States Department of Agriculture makes it clear that many students have "categorical eligibility" for free meals, including homeless, migrant, and runaway children and youth.
+This guidance memo from the United States Department of Agriculture (USDA) makes it clear that many students have “categorical eligibility” for free meals, including homeless, migrant, and runaway children and youth.
 The memo also provides instructions for documenting the eligibility of homeless children and youth who are served under the McKinney-Vento Homeless Assistance Act.